ivanfourie/rustydoom/README.md

 ## Next steps
 * Add nearest-neighbor scaling instead of black bars. (done)
 * Map input events from winit into DoomGeneric. (wip)
+* Map Doom CLI arguments from clap into DoomGeneric. (wip)
 * Hook up sound (cpal, rodio, or another Rust audio crate).
 * Try replacing softbuffer with wgpu or OpenGL later.
 * Use this project as a playground for Rust/C interop.